 Demand for Australian carbon credit units (ACCUs) gives an indication of the likely volume and timing of ACCUs required to be supplied to the market.
-Emissions Reduction Fund contracts are the largest source of demand with 10.9 million ACCUs delivered in 2017–18.
-However, additional sources of demand are emerging.
+Emissions Reduction Fund contracts are the largest source of demand with 10.2 million ACCUs delivered in 2018–19.
+However, additional sources of demand are emerging from the voluntary market, state and territory governments and the safeguard mechanism.

 *Safeguard mechanism surrender does not include deemed surrenders.

-Demand from Emissions Reduction Fund contracts is rising each year, with the 10.9 million ACCUs delivered in 2017–18 increasing to reach 20.9 million ACCUs required in 2021–22.
+Scheduled demand from Emissions Reduction Fund contracts is rising each year, with the 10.2 million ACCUs delivered in 2018–19 increasing to reach 20.8 million ACCUs required in 2021–22.

 Emissions Reduction Fund contract demand data is provided in the